Key Takeaway

 Building a Sustainable Approach

-Medication is most effective as part of a comprehensive plan:
+Medication is most effective as part of a thorough plan:

 - Prioritize strength training: Two to three sessions weekly using weights, bands, or bodyweight exercises.
 This protects muscle, supports bones, and boosts metabolism.